 Creating the backyard of your dreams means putting some thought into the hardscape design — but what exactly is it?
 The term hardscape refers to anything in your landscaping design that isn't alive, like gravel, stone, boulders, pool decks, arbors, and more.

 As you can imagine, there are a myriad of hardscape materials and styles to fit every budget and aesthetic.
 From modern to rustic, Scandinavian to Mediterranean, and beyond, the options are limitless.
 But before you take the plunge and head to the home improvement store, check out these 30 gorgeous hardscape design ideas that are guaranteed to inspire and get those creative juices flowing.

 1. Don't be afraid to mix and match.

-This backyard is a great example of a mixed-material hardscape design.
-A perfectly balanced combination of wood plank fencing, grass landscape, concrete benches, a concrete planter, and fire pit give this outdoor space a rustic midcentury appeal.
+This backyard by Susan Cohan Gardens is a great example of a mixed-material hardscape design.
+A perfectly balanced combination of wood plank fencing, grass landscape, concrete benches, a concrete planter, and fire feature give this outdoor living room a rustic midcentury appeal.